MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 description: "Get started with app governance capabilities to govern your apps."
 ---

-# Get started with app governance (in preview)
+# Get started with app governance

 [![Sign up for the free trial of app governance](media/app-governance/large-app-governance-banner.png)](https://aka.ms/appgovernancetrial)

-To get started using the app governance add-on to Defender for Cloud Apps, start by verifying the prerequisites for admin role and licensing requirements.
-Then you're ready to [sign up for the trial version of app governance](#sign-up-for-app-governance).
-One last step is to [activate the integration with Defender for Cloud Apps](#add-integration-with-defender-for-cloud-apps).

 ## Sign up for app governance

+To get started using the app governance add-on to Defender for Cloud Apps, start by verifying the prerequisites for [admin role](#administrator-roles), [licensing](#licensing-for-app-governance), and [regional](#prerequisites) requirements.

-For existing Microsoft 365 customers, you can navigate to the [sign up page for the free trial](https://aka.ms/appgovernancetrial) and complete the steps to add app governance to your tenant.
+For existing Defender for Cloud Apps customers, you can navigate to the [sign up page for the free trial](https://aka.ms/appgovernancetrial) and complete the steps to add app governance to your tenant.

-If you are not already a Microsoft 365 customer, you can sign up for a free trial by selecting the **Free Account** button at the top of this page.
-Under **Try Microsoft 365 for business** select **Try 1 month free**, and complete the steps for the sign-up.

-To purchase a subscription of app governance, please reach out to your sales account team.
+If you are not already a Defender for Cloud Apps customer, you can sign up for a free trial by navigating to the [sign up page for the free trial](https://www.microsoft.com/en-us/security/business/cloud-app-security) and complete the steps for sign up.
+Then, navigate to the [sign up page for the free trial for app governance](https://aka.ms/appgovernancetrial) and complete the steps to add a free trial of app governance to your tenant.

-## Add integration with Defender for Cloud Apps
+The final step is adding integration with Defender for Cloud Apps.
+Steps below.

 Prerequisites: